mishrarajesh/architecture-playbook/adr/ADR-005-amazon-aurora_over_dynamodb_for_transactions.md

 # ADR-005

-# Choosing Amazon Aurora over Amazon DynamoDB for Transactional Business Applications
+# Selecting Aurora for Transactional Workloads and DynamoDB for High-Scale Key-Value Access

 ## Metadata